Hexcles/nginx-errors/README.md

 ## Design

 The main design goal is minimalism, through which we also achieve robustness (the priority is in that order).
-It uses *only* Go standard libraries, effectively a bare `http.ListenAndServe` at its core.
+It uses *only* Go standard libraries, and tries to do as much during `init()` as possible, including reading all response files into memory.
+Once it starts, it is effectively a simple `http.ListenAndServe` serving bytes from memory.

 The binary is statically built with CGO disabled.
 The Docker image is also minimal (built from `scratch`) without a shell or even the usual [FHS][fhs].